Company Detail

 Lutheran Services Florida (LSF) envisions a world where children are safe, families are strong, and communities are vibrant.

-LSF is looking for talented Youth Care Specialists who want to make an impact in the lives of youth ages 10-17!
+LSF is looking for a talented Teacher I who wants to make an impact in the lives of others.

 Purpose & Impact: